Gld3n/olly_weather/README.md

 - Get an API key from [WeatherAPI](https://www.weatherapi.com/)
 - Run the project with `flutter run --dart-define="API_KEY=your_api_key"` (or set the `API_KEY` environment variable)
+- Login with `user: olly` and `password: weather123` for demo purposes

 ---